-An estimated 1.5 billion people do not have any part of Scripture translated into their first language.
+An estimated 1.5 billion people do not have the full Bible translated into their first language.
 While there is still much work to be done, the efforts of Bible societies have ensured that six billion people can read Scripture.